 HolyMama is purpose-driven with social and ecological goals

-Women, Nature and the Rise of Feminine Consiousness
+Women, Nature and the Rise of Feminine Consciousness

 We understand that it is time to give back to Mother Earth after taking from her for so long.
-This is why HolyMama is a water-carrier for Treesisters and donates 10 Euros on behalf of each client to the Million Trees Campaign.
-We also invite you to crowdfund this awesome cause.
+This is why HolyMama is a Water-Carrier for Treesisters and donates 10 Euros on behalf of each client to the Million Trees Campaign.
 You will be invited, when you book, to double or triple the donation.
 More details are at the bottom of this page.

 HolyMama also directly funds projects to empower women and children to help themselves.
 We advocate using locally sourced, natural products to improve health and well-being.